DendrouLab/panpipes-tutorials/docs/visualization/vis_with_panpipes.md

 # Visualizing data with Panpipes

 This tutorial guides you through the visualization of single-cell data using `Panpipes`.
 The [workflow](https://panpipes-pipelines.readthedocs.io/en/latest/workflows/vis.html) describes the steps run by the pipeline in greater detail.
-The `vis` workflow can be run after any of the other `Panpipes` workflows and visualizes the data in e.g. UMAPs, PCA, barplots etc. It expects a `MuData` object as input.
+The `vis` workflow can be run after any of the other `Panpipes` workflows and visualizes the data in e.g. UMAPs, PCA, barplots, etc. It expects a `MuData` object as input.

 For all the tutorials, we will append the `--local` command which ensures that the pipeline runs on the computing node you're currently on, namely your local machine or an interactive session on a computing node on a cluster.